RaftLib/RaftLib/README.md

 ### Warning
 This is the dev branch, not guaranteed to work!
-Please see origin.
+Please see master.

 ### Description
 [RaftLib](http://raftlib.io) is a C++ Library for enabling stream/data-flow parallel computation.
 Using simple right shift operators (just like the C++ streams that you would use for string manipulation), you can link parallel compute kernels together.
 With RaftLib, we do away with explicit use of pthreads, std::thread, OpenMP, or any other parallel "threading" library.
 These are often mis-used, creating non-deterministic behavior.
 RaftLib's model allows lock-free FIFO-like access to the communications channels connecting each compute kernel.
 The full system has many auto-parallelization, optimization, and convenience features that enable relatively simple authoring of performant applications.
 This project is currently in the alpha stage (recently emerging from a PhD thesis).
 The beta release will bring back multi-node support, along with (planned) container support for the remote machines.
 Feel free to give it a shot, if you have any issues, also feel free to send the authors an e-mail.